-Like most riad hotels, breakfast is served (included in the price, here) and other meals are available by prior arrangement.
-You can take your breakfast in the courtyard or the loggia, or up on the roof terrace, depending on the weather.
-You'll get eggs, fresh orange juice and Moroccan crumpets or pancakes, in addition to the usual continental fare.
+Like most riad hotels, breakfast is served and other meals are available by prior arrangement.
+You can take your breakfast in the courtyard or up on the roof terrace, depending on the weather.
+You'll get fresh orange juice and Moroccan pancakes, in addition to the usual continental fare.

-When you check in, you'll be offered Moroccan pastries and mint tea - a nice touch - and you'll find mineral water in your room.
-If you're arriving in the evening and don't want to go out again for dinner, or if you just prefer to dine one evening in the pretty candlelit courtyard, ask ahead for the riad's chef to prepare a Moroccan meal to suit your tastes: tagines of lamb and prunes or lemon chicken with olives, or a vegetarian one if you prefer.
+If you're arriving in the evening and don't want to go out again for dinner, or if you'd just prefer to dine in the pretty candlelit courtyard, ask ahead and the cook will prepare a Moroccan meal to suit your tastes.
+Tagines of lamb and prunes, lemon chicken with olives, or a vegetarian option if you prefer.
 We enjoyed a lovely lentil and tomato salad, tasty beef casserole with saffron rice, and crêpes with sautéed seasonal fruit.
-It's all freshly prepared on site, and not expensive by hotel standards (see Rates).

 Baby cots are available on request.